Residential Shredding

 Organize a Shredding Event – Help residents, clients, potential clients and constituents protect themselves against identity theft along with creating goodwill.

-• Handout Persons – To provide guests with any information about your services, or organization.
-Take advantage of your captive audience.
+• Handout Personnel: Provide guests with information about your services or organization.
+Take advantage of the captive audience!

 Step Two - Create a Shredding Event Outline